 Three weeks ago, this team swept Michigan in the middle of a two month long, twelve game homestand.
 In that span, the Badgers earned a 10-2 record against (for the most part) terrible competition.
 Plus, they lost to Alaska-Anchorage!
 Here's me, studying their schedule:

 The extended home-stand may not have paid great dividends in the end: the Badgers did not look very good last Friday night in Ann Arbor.
 Their effort on Saturday was better, earning a tie but losing a pivotal conference point to the Wolverines in a shootout.
-That point lifted Michigan into second place in the conference (and therefore position for a first round bye in the ).
+That point lifted Michigan into second place in the conference (and therefore position for a first round bye in the Big Ten Tournament).
 The Badgers have been terrible on the road this year, posting a 1-6-1 road record.

 Unfortunately, they play much better at home, going 13-2-1 in the Kohl Center, where this series is occurring.
 I’m just glad they’re not playing the second game at Soldier Field this year.
 I’ll take the cavern over Lake Michigan.